eothmal/pattern/README.md

                              new behaviors to be implemented in the same code design whenever new behaviors needed to be added.
                              More into communication with external

+- Chain of Responsibility
-- Command patterns
+- Command
-- Mediator patterns
-- Startegy patterns
-- Template method patterns
+- Interpreter
 - Iterator
+- Mediator
+- Memento
+- Observer
+- State
+- Startegy
+- Template method
 - Visitor